Notice of request for public comment.

 Please note that comments submitted in response to this Notice are public record.
 Before including any detailed personal information, you should be aware that your comments as submitted, including your personal information, will be available for public review.

-Abstract of proposed collection: The U.S. President's Emergency Plan for AIDS Relief (PEPFAR) was established through enactment of the United States Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003 (Pub.
+The U.S. President's Emergency Plan for AIDS Relief (PEPFAR) was established through enactment of the United States Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003 (Pub.
 L. 108-25), as amended by the Tom Lantos and Henry J. Hyde United States Global Leadership Against HIV/AIDS, Tuberculosis, and Malaria Reauthorization Act of 2008 (Pub.
-L. 110-293) (HIV/AIDS Leadership Act) to support the global response to HIV/AIDS.
-In order to improve program monitoring, the interagency Finance and Economics Work Group supporting PEPFAR has added reporting of expenditures by program area to the current routine reporting of program results for the annual report.
-Data are collected from implementing partners in countries with PEPFAR programs using a standard tool (DS-4213) via an electronic web-based interface into which users directly input data.
-These data are analyzed to produce mean and range in expenditures by partner per result/achievement for all PEPFAR program areas.
+L. 110-293) (HIV/AIDS Leadership Act), as amended and reauthorized for a third time by the PEPFAR Extension Act of 2018 (Pub.
+L. 115-305) to support the global response to HIV/AIDS.
+In order to improve program monitoring, PEPFAR added reporting of expenditures by program area to the current routine reporting of program results for the annual report.
+Data are collected from implementing partners in countries with PEPFAR programs using a standard tool (DS-4213) via an electronic web-based interface into which users upload data.
+This expenditures data is analyzed by partner for all PEPFAR program areas.
 These analyses then feed into partner and program reviews at the country level for monitoring and evaluation on an ongoing basis.
 Summaries of these data provide key information about program costs under PEPFAR on a global level.
 Applying expenditure results will improve strategic budgeting, identification of efficient means of delivering services, accuracy in defining program targets, and will inform allocation of resources to ensure the program is accountable and using public funds for maximum impact.

 End Supplemental Information

-Principal Deputy, Office of the U.S. Global AIDS Coordinator, Department of State.
+Deputy Budget Director, Office of the U.S. Global AIDS Coordinator and Health Diplomacy, Department of State.

 BILLING CODE 4710-10-P